japila-books/apache-spark-internals/docs/scheduler/TaskLocation.md

 HDFSCacheTaskLocation describes a <<host, host>> that is cached by HDFS.

-Used exclusively when xref:rdd:spark-rdd-HadoopRDD.adoc#getPreferredLocations[HadoopRDD] and xref:rdd:spark-rdd-NewHadoopRDD.adoc#getPreferredLocations[NewHadoopRDD] are requested for their placement preferences (aka _preferred locations_).
+Used exclusively when rdd:spark-rdd-HadoopRDD.md#getPreferredLocations[HadoopRDD] and rdd:spark-rdd-NewHadoopRDD.md#getPreferredLocations[NewHadoopRDD] are requested for their placement preferences (aka _preferred locations_).

 == [[HostTaskLocation]] HostTaskLocation